 Rotate plants in their containers every few days so they get exposure from all sides and don’t start growing toward the window.

-Houseplants enjoy environments that have 50 percent to 70 percent humidity, and temperatures in the 60-75 degree range.
+Houseplants enjoy environments that have 50 percent to 70 percent humidity, and with temperatures from 60 to 75 degrees Fahrenheit.

 Move your plants away from vents, fans or direct heat sources, and cluster them together.
 Mist lightly with water every few days to add humidity.